 Expert score: 3.75 out of 5

 If you run a food meal service, small catering business, or ghost kitchen that takes direct online orders (ghost kitchens that only use third-party platforms don’t need a processor), then Stripe is your best option.
-Stripe made it to my roundup of the best online payment and credit card processors as the best choice for online payment processing because it’s highly customizable and integratable.
+Stripe made it to my roundup of the best online payment and credit card processors as the best choice for online payment processing because it’s highly customizable and easy to integrate.
 Like Square, merchants only need to sign up and skip the approval process.

 While Stripe is known for being developer-friendly, there are payment methods that don’t require coding skills.
-It took me only minutes to sign up for my own Stripe account, and it didn’t take me long to get a hang of creating payment links.
+It took me only minutes to sign up for my own Stripe account, and it didn’t take me long to get the hang of creating payment links.
 However, if you have webmaster or programming experience, then Stripe’s powerful tools will thrill you.
 You can even create your own custom POS system.

 Overall, Stripe earned 4.28 out of 5 on my rubric, which lines up with actual user reviews on platforms like G2 (4.2 out of 5) and Capterra (4.6 out of 5).